AngeloDamante/vxWorks-rb3plus-blink-test/README.md

-# Blink Test for VxWorks on Raspberry 3B+
+# Blink-LED example for VxWorks on Raspberry 3B+
-A simple script to blinking test for Raspberry Pi 3B+ on <a href="https://github.com/AngeloDamante/VxWorks_basics">VxWorks</a> RTOS.
+A simple script to blinking a LED on Raspberry Pi 3B+ with <a href="https://github.com/AngeloDamante/VxWorks_basics">VxWorks</a> RTOS.
 This project provides the development environment for writing DKM for VxWorks and interact with GPIO bus.

 You will need to SD card (>= 8 GB, FAT32), UART cable, Raspberry 3B+ and resistor (220 ohm).
 <p align=center>